How do the three Sunday services differ?

-The 11 a.m. service, usually held in our Sanctuary, is currently meeting in the Great Hall due to FPC's main Sanctuary being closed for exciting renovations.
+The 11 a.m. service, is held in our newly renovated Sanctuary.
 This service is traditional with music led by the Chancel Choir, soloists, and instrumentalists.
-The congregation sings a variety of hymn and songs from Glory to God: The Presbyterian Hymnal.
+The congregation sings a variety of hymns and songs from Glory to God: The Presbyterian Hymnal.

 What should I wear to worship on Sundays?

 At First Presbyterian Church, you will find a wide array of dress at all of our services, from three-piece suits to jeans.
-Those attending the 9 a.m. service in the Great Hall will find a more casual atmosphere, while the 11 a.m. service in the Great Hall (temporary location during Sanctuary renovations) is more formal.
+Those attending the 9 a.m. service in the Great Hall will find a more casual atmosphere, while the 11 a.m. service in the Sanctuary is more formal.

 I am physically challenged.
 What will worship be like for me?

 Parking for the physically challenged is available at the entrances to all worship areas.
 Worship spaces in the Great Hall, Chapel, and Sanctuary are wheelchair accessible.
 Personal sound systems and large-print bulletins are available in the Sanctuary.
 Ushers and greeters are available to help with any other special needs.